hiroyuki-kasai/RSOpt/README.md

 Intdocution
 ----------

-Let f:M -> R be a smooth real-valued function on a Riemannian manifold M. The target problem concerns a given model variable w on M, and is expressed as min_{w ?in M} f(w) := 1/n sum_{i=1}^n f_i(w), where n is the total number of the elements.
-This problem has many applications; for example, in principal component analysis (PCA) and the subspace tracking problem, which is the set of $r$-dimensional linear subspaces in $?mathbb{R}^d$.
+Let f: M -> R be a smooth real-valued function on a **Riemannian manifold M**.
+The target problem concerns a given model variable w on M, and is expressed as min_{w in M} f(w) := 1/n sum_{i=1}^n f_i(w), where n is the total number of the elements.
+This problem has many applications; for example, in principal component analysis (PCA) and the subspace tracking problem, which is the set of r-dimensional linear subspaces in R^d.
 The low-rank matrix/tensor completion problem is a promising application concerning the manifold of fixed-rank matrices/tensors.
 The linear regression problem is also defined on the manifold of fixed-rank matrices.

 A popular choice of algorithms for solving this probem is the Riemannian gradient descent method, which calculates the Riemannian full gradient estimation for every iteration.
 However, this estimation is computationally costly when n is extremely large.
-A popular alternative is the **Riemannian stochastic gradient descent** algorithm (R-SGD), which extends the stochastic gradient descent algorithm (SGD) in the Euclidean space to the Riemannian manifold.
+A popular alternative is the **Riemannian stochastic gradient descent** algorithm (R-SGD), which extends the **stochastic gradient descent algorithm (SGD)** in the Euclidean space to the Riemannian manifold.
 As R-SGD calculates only one gradient for the i-th sample, the complexity per iteration is independent of the sample size n.
 Although R-SGD requires retraction and vector transport operations in every iteration, those calculation costs can be ignored when they are lower than those of the stochastic gradient; this applies to many important Riemannian optimization problems, including the low-rank tensor completion problem and the Riemannian centroid problem.